-Upload Artifact (v0.2.0) × Import Existing Data (v0 New Artifact Data to upload Data Type (stis-train pl/ (468 8 MB) Storage SciServer Files Service V Data type plane Username username SciServer username Storage Password SciServer password Storage SciServer Files Service 🗸 Volume username/exampleVolune Volume to use for usload Username username SciServer username Volume Pool Volume to use for upoal.
-Storage Volume files in User Volumes under "Storage" will be backed up and permanent, but there is a outs limit of 1908.
-Folders and files in User Volumes under "Storage" will be backed up and permanent, but there is a outs limit of 1908.
-Password SciServer password Polders and files in User Volumes under "Temporary" are not backed up, and will be deleted after a particular time period.
-Volume Username/exampleVolume Volume to use for upload.
-File Path subfolder/myArtifact Path to an existing artifact in the storage backend Volume Pool Storage v Folders and files in User Volumes under "Storage" will be backed up and permanent, but there is a guota limit of 10GB.
-Data Type pickie Poden and files in User Volumes under Storage wie de backed up and permanent, but mere is a quota and in Volo.
-Poders and files in User Volumes under Temporary' are not backed up, and will be deleted after a particular time period.
-Save these settings in the current user Run Cancel Save these settings in the current user Run Cancel
+Upload Artifact (v0.2.0) × Import Existing Data (v0 0.1.0) × New Artifact Data to upload sdss-train phi (468,8 MB) Storage SciServer Files Service V Data type prove Username username SciServer username Storage Password SciServer password Storage SciServer Files Service 🗸 Volume username/exampleVblune Username username Sc/Server username Volume to use for upload.
+Volume Pool Storage V Password SciServer password Orders and fire's to ber Volumes under Sunday' winn de backerd up ann permittere, bit wert is a special min Un trock.
+Polies and fire's to ber Volumes under "Temporary" are not backerd up, and will be deteiled after a particular time period. subfolder/my.Artifact Path ba an existing and that is the stocase backerd Volume Username/exampleVolume Volume to use for upload.
+File Path 2 Volume Pool Storage 🗸 Data Type pickle Polities and rites in User Volumes under "Bemporary" are not backed up and permanent, but mare is a quota anni or 1000.
+Polities and files in User Volumes under "Temporary" are not backed up, and will be deleted after a particular time period.
+Save these settings in the current user Run.
+Cance Save these settings in the current user Run Cancel